pulibrary/dspace-cli/README.md

 # Write your Own

-Have a look at the [jrdspace gem](https://github.com/akinom/dspace-jruby).
+Have a look at the [DSpace JRuby repository](https://github.com/pulibrary/dspace-jruby).
-Feel free to send an email to  [akinom](https://github.com/akinom) if you ned help or find bugs.